RatioPBC/epi-viewpoint/README.md

 ### Adding translations

-When adding strings to be translated in the domain layer (`Epicenter`), you'll want to use `gettext_noop` to provide a hook for `gettext` to be able to extract the keys without translating them in the code at runtime.
+When adding strings to be translated in the domain layer (`EpiViewpoint`), you'll want to use `gettext_noop` to provide a hook for `gettext` to be able to extract the keys without translating them in the code at runtime.
 For example:

 ```elixir